NottingHack/rules/membership-of-the-hackspace.rst

 Persons aged between 16 and 18 can join Nottinghack as a 'Young Hacker'.
 To join, the Young Hacker and their parents or guardians will need to meet with a Trustee at the Hackspace to discuss the risks within the Space.

 The amount you pay into Nottinghack is your own choice, however we ask that you contribute more than you take away.
-For information **the average costs per hour to run the hackspace can be seen on our** `Cost of hacking page <http://nottinghack.org.uk/tools/costposter/>`_ .
+For information **the average costs per hour to run the Hackspace can be seen on our** `Cost of hacking page <http://nottinghack.org.uk/tools/costposter/>`_ .

 From time to time all membership contributions will be reviewed and members may be asked to increase their contribution.